Battle of Minden: Topography

 The city of Minden lies at the confluence of the northwards flowing Weser and the Bastau, a marshy tributary rivulette coming from the west.
-The Battle of Minden took place on the plain in front of the city and its fortifications to its northwest, with the Weser and Bastau lying behind the city to its east and south respectively.
+The Battle of Minden took place on the plain in front of the city and its fortifications to its northwest, with the Weser and the Bastau lying behind the city to its east and south respectively.

-On the 31 of July, the French troops under Contades' direct command had their positions west of the Weser and south of the Bastau, crossing to the north over five pontoons during the night and early morning of the 1 of August.
-The French under the junior marshal De Broglie were stationed astride the Weser.
-Some were occupying Minden on the 31 of July, while the remainder, stationed east of the Weser, crossed over to join them during the night.
+On 31 July, the French troops, under Contades's direct command, had their positions west of the Weser and south of the Bastau and crossed to the north over five pontoons during the night and early morning of the 1 of August.
+The French, under Junior Marshal de Broglie, were stationed astride the Weser.
+Some occupied Minden on 31 July, and the remainder, stationed east of the Weser, crossed over to join them during the night.